geo-ant/blog/_posts/2024-07-20-bayesian-nonlinear-least-squares.md

 parameters (Wol06, section 2.6).
 The only difference is that he uses the quantile function of Student's t-distribution instead of the Gaussian quantile function, but unfortunately no rationale is provided for that.
-I can only speculate that this is either caused by the fact that he states that his expressions are for _confidence bands_, which are a Frequentist thing.
+I can only speculate that this is due to his expressions being _confidence bands_.
+Those are a Frequentist concept and they don't typically align with Bayesian credible intervals.

 # Conclusion